box/box-python-sdk/docs/file_versions.md

 This creates a new copy of the old version and puts it at the top of the versions history.
-The file will have the exact same contents as the older version, with the the same hash digest, `etag`, and name as the original.
+The file will have the exact same contents as the older version, with the same hash digest, `etag`, and name as the original.

 Other properties such as comments do not get updated to their